convince-project/smc_ros_gazebo_plugins/README.md

 Once plotjuggler opens, select "Use row number as X axis" in the "CSV Loader" window, confirm by pressing OK, and load the desired entries in the plot.

-Note that there might be a prompt about a new version of plotjuggler being available, that hides under the "CSV Loader" window and prevents from using it.
+*Important note:* there might be a prompt about a new version of plotjuggler being available, that hides behind the "CSV Loader" window and prevents from using it.
-In that case, close the New version window first and then continue with the CSV loading configuration.
+In that case, close that "new version" window first, and then continue with the CSV loading configuration.

 An exemplary outcome (from the first experiment) is the following: